gisma-courses/gc/01_course_landing.md

 <h3>Geoinformatics methods - Remote Sensing Change Detection</h3>
 </header>
 <p>
 The course Methods of Geoinformatics - Change Detection provides an introduction to reproducible land-surface and land-use change detection using R, open-source software and GitHub-based workflows.
-It is aimed at geography students with basic operating-system knowledge.
+It is aimed at geography students with basic operating system knowledge.
 </p>
 <ul class="actions">
 <li><a href="https://gisma-courses.github.io/LV-19-050-007/"><p class="notice--danger">German only | Start Course</p></a></li>